someparty/someparty/source/articles/2018-08-19-normal-people.html.markdown

 [Watch: Nap Eyes live at Old Granada Studios @ YouTube](https://youtu.be/z95sm_HZIcM "#")

 You can now stream the new solo record from Toronto multi-instrumentalist [Matthew “Doc” Dunn](https://soundcloud.com/cosmic_range), a spacious folk-rock effort titled *Lightbourn*.
-Dunn's best known these days as a member of the psyche act the [Cosmic Range](http://www.ideefixerecords.com/if015.html), and in particular as the architect behind the disco-inspired instrumentals powering Meg Remy's latest [U.S. Girls](http://yousgirls.blogspot.ca/) record, *In A Poem Unlimited*.
+Dunn's best known these days as a member of the psych act the [Cosmic Range](http://www.ideefixerecords.com/if015.html), and in particular as the architect behind the disco-inspired instrumentals powering Meg Remy's latest [U.S. Girls](http://yousgirls.blogspot.ca/) record, *In A Poem Unlimited*.
 While both Remy and [Isla Craig](https://islacraig.bandcamp.com/) appear on *Lightbourn* as backing vocalists, this is very much a solo effort from Dunn.

 <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/570306885&color=%2300aabb&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>